 The Company's Audit and Non-Audit Service Pre-Approval Policy (the "Policy") stipulates that all services provided by the independent accountants are subject to specific pre-approval by the Audit Committee.
-During 2019, the Company was in compliance with this Policy.
+During 2020, the Company was in compliance with this Policy.

-The table below sets forth the aggregate fees billed by Porter Keadle Moore, LLC ("PKM"), and Wipfli LLP ("Wipfli"), as successor to PKM (the "Combined Firm"), for the years ended December 31, 2019 and 2018 for professional services rendered for: Audit Fees, Audit-Related Fees and Tax Fees.
-As disclosed in section II Item 2 of this Proxy Statement, PKM combined its practice with Wipfli, effective October 1, 2019.
-Audit Fees include aggregate fees billed for professional services rendered by the Combined Firm for the audit of the Company's annual consolidated financial statements for the years ended December 31, 2019 and 2018, a review of the annual report on Form 10-K and limited reviews of quarterly condensed consolidated financial statements included in periodic reports filed with the SEC during 2019 and 2018, including out of pocket expenses.
-Audit-Related Fees include fees billed for professional services rendered by the Combined Firm during the years ended December 31, 2019 and 2018, which relate to the audit of the Company's employee benefit plans for the years ended December 31, 2018 and 2017.
-Tax Fees include the aggregate fees billed for tax services rendered by the Combined Firm during the year ended December 31, 2018.
-These services consisted of tax consultation services for 2018.
-There were no other fees paid to the Combined Firm during 2019 and 2018.
+The table below sets forth the aggregate fees billed by Porter Keadle Moore, LLC ("PKM"), and Wipfli LLP ("Wipfli"), as successor to PKM (the "Combined Firm"), for the years ended December 31, 2020 and 2019 for professional services rendered for: Audit Fees and Audit-Related Fees.
+As disclosed in Section II Item 2 of this Proxy Statement, PKM combined its practice with Wipfli, effective October 1, 2019.
+Audit Fees include aggregate fees billed for professional services rendered by the Combined Firm for the audit of the Company's annual consolidated financial statements for the years ended December 31, 2020 and 2019, a review of the annual report on Form 10-K and limited reviews of quarterly condensed consolidated financial statements included in periodic reports filed with the SEC during 2020 and 2019, including out of pocket expenses.
+Audit-Related Fees include fees billed for professional services rendered by the Combined Firm during the years ended December 31, 2020 and 2019, which relate to the audit of the Company's employee benefit plans for the years ended December 31, 2019 and 2018.
+There were no other fees paid to the Combined Firm during 2020 and 2019.

-Audit Fees Audit-Related Fees Tax Fees Total Fees
+Audit Fees Audit-Related Fees Total Fees

-2019 \$ 189,500 \$ 25,500 \$ \$ 215,000
+2020 \$ 189,025 \$ 22,000 \$ 211,025

-2018 184,550 21,000 652 206,202
+2019 189,500 25,500 215,000